 First of all, don’t go over your own head.
 If the plant sounds too difficult to care for, then you might want to avoid it altogether.
 However, there are five surefire plants that always get the job done and are super easy to take care of.

 Evergreens are great for year-round curb appeal.
 However, you will have to pick the exact perfect kind for your soil needs and for the climate you are currently in.
 An evergreen out of place is worse than no evergreen at all because it easily becomes dead, rotten, or infested.

 You must choose your evergreens carefully.

-Areas which have a lot of clay soil (which expands and contracts more than any other soil type, leading to both drought and flooding), require evergreens which can tolerate clay soil.
+Areas that have a lot of clay soil (which expands and contracts more than any other soil type, leading to both drought and flooding), require evergreens that can tolerate clay soil.
 That should be specifically IN THE DESCRIPTION of the plants you order: Clay soil tolerance.

 Drought Tolerant Plants

 Even the most ill-fated rookie who is just starting a lawn care business can take good care of drought-tolerant plants.
 Even the most desert-like environments can be rich and full and green all year round with well-placed and well-tended drought-tolerant plants.

 Drought-tolerant plants come in three main varieties: Cacti, flowering shrubs, and drought-tolerant trees.
 Make sure that, even though it says drought-tolerant on the package, you also pick plants that grow well in the type of soil your client has.